-Here we’ll take a look at some common issues you may encounter with the physical iPad.
-If this is your first time using the iPad or are unfamiliar with the iPad, please see Apple’s support site.
+Here we’ll take a look at some common issues you may encounter with the iPad.
+If this is your first time using an iPad or you are unfamiliar with iPads, please see Apple’s support site.

 Table of Contents